 - Overproduction of cortisol: Excess levels of cortisol, which is a glucocorticosteroid hormone, may have links to a lower eosinophil count and lower immune function.
 People with Cushing’s syndrome overproduce cortisol.

+Typically, low eosinophil levels are not cause for concern.
+Other parts of the immune system can often compensate for a drop in eosinophils.
 If a person has a lower-than-normal eosinophil count but no cortisol production issues or excessive alcohol exposure, a doctor may look at other different white blood cell counts.

 It is not usually a cause for concern if these are normal.
-If other white blood cell counts are abnormal, however, further testing may be necessary to determine the underlying cause.

 What comes next for people with high or low eosinophil counts depends on the underlying cause.
 A doctor may need to carry out further testing to determine the reason for an abnormal result.

-People who have an infection or allergy that is causing eosinophilia can take medications to help resolve the issue and allow restoration of normal eosinophil levels.
+People who have an infection or allergy that is causing eosinophilia can take medications to help resolve the issue and allow the restoration of normal eosinophil levels.